Civil and Infrastructure Engineering MEng (Hons) Course overview

 Introduction to Thermodynamics and Fluid Mechanics (15 credits)

-Specialise with modules including geology, soil mechanics, materials and structures, data analysis and surveying.
-Complete a design project in partnership with local engineering consultancies.
+You begin to specialise through modules including geology, soil mechanics, materials and structures, data analysis and surveying.
+You complete a design project in partnership with local engineering consultancies.

 The Engineer in Society: Sustainability and Circular Economy (15 credits)